Yichuans/datasheet/content/pelican_Wadden_Sea_Extension_FINAL.md

 The Wadden Sea is one of the last remaining natural large-scale inter-tidal ecosystems where natural processes continue to function in an undisturbed manner.
 Excellent and broad scale examples of biogeomorphological processes can be found in the coastal dunes, the salt marshes, and on the tidal flats on mussel beds and sea grass meadows (Folmer et al., 2014).
 This transitional environment between land and sea is characterized by the constant change of flood and ebb tides, great fluctuations in salinity, high temperatures during summer and occasional ice cover in winter.
 These circumstances have created numerous ecological niches, colonized by species that are adapted to the extreme environmental conditions.

 The Wadden ecosystem is one of the internationally most important wetlands.
 It is internationally recognized as a biologically highly productive ecosystem of great natural, scientific, economic and social importance and has been designated a Particularly Sensitive Sea Area (PSSA) by the International Marine Organisation.
-The Wadden Sea is extremely rich in environmental gradients and transitional zones, yielding many different (micro) habitats that form the basis for ecological specialization under extreme conditions.
-The Wadden Sea is a critical habitat for about 2,700 species of marine origin in the intertidal and subtidal zones and at least 5,000 semi-terrestrial and terrestrial species, mostly the flora and fauna of salt marshes and dunes on the islands.
-The salt marshes alone host about 2,300 species of flora and fauna.
-In total it is estimated that the Wadden Sea Area provides habitats for up to 10,000 species of unicellular organisms, plants, fungi and animals.
+The Wadden Sea is extremely rich in environmental gradients and transitional zones, yielding many different (micro) habitats that fm the basis f ecological specialization under extreme conditions.
+The Wadden Sea is a critical habitat f about 2,700 species of marine igin in the intertidal and subtidal zones and at least 5,000 semi-terrestrial and terrestrial species, mostly the fla and fauna of salt marshes and dunes on the islands.
+The salt marshes alone host about 2,300 species of fla and fauna.
+In total it is estimated that the Wadden Sea Area provides habitats f up to 10,000 species of unicellular ganisms, plants, fungi and animals.

 The large size of the Wadden Sea allows the diverse species to survive by spreading over several habitats, or by adopting a series of niches over the course of time.
 This constantly opens up territory for use by other individuals or species, and accounts for a high capacity to accommodate migratory species.
 The marine deposits remain permanently flooded (subtidal) or are either periodically (intertidal) or episodically (supratidal) flooded by marine and brackish waters or in some cases even freshwater.
 Terrestrial soils range from very wet to extremely dry in the coastal dunes.
 High temperatures during summer and occasional ice cover in winter, and above all powerful storms with heavy rainfalls create these highly variable ecological niches for life.
 Under such circumstances, most species have adopted an extreme versatility.
 Others have evolved a high degree of specialization to survive the extreme environmental conditions.